MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ## Language Models

 Sasho assumes that you already have an ontology and data in place.
 Behind the scenes, Sasho builds language models on top of the ontology.
-Language models are a set of generated rules which Sasho uses to interpret natural language queries.
+Language models are a set of generated rules that Sasho uses to interpret natural language queries.
 Users can generate the baseline language model by clicking the Bootstrap button.

 ![Bootstrap](media/conversationalai-tooling/bootstrapping.png)

-Of course, the language models will not be perfect out of the box and must be improved.
+The language models will not be perfect out of the box and must be improved.
 The process of improvements is the Annotations aspect of the Sasho tooling, detailed below.

 ## Annotations

-Within Annotations, there are 2 sections: Query Plan Review and Query Plan Tagging.
+Within Annotations, there are two sections: Query Plan Review and Query Plan Tagging.

 ### Query Plan Review